-Depending on hardware variant available, up to 4 X RS232 RJ45 Serial (with 2kV Isolation)may be available.
+Depending on hardware variant available, up to 8-4 X RS232 RJ45 Serial (with 2kV Isolation)and up to 2 RS485 ports may be available.

 6.2 Serial Ports and Services Configuration Structure

 The table below shows the relevant configuration areas that should be included per application type.